vgarousi/Fault-tolerance-for-MBT/README.md

 * (Industry partner:) [Alper Buğra Keleş](https://www.linkedin.com/in/alperbugrakeles/), [Testinium A.Ş.](https://testinium.com), Turkey
 * (Industry partner:) [Yunus Balaman](https://www.linkedin.com/in/yunus-balaman-100235159/), [Testinium A.Ş.](https://testinium.com), Turkey

-We at least two web applications under test to assess and validate the fault tolerance heuristics, developed in GraphWalker.
-One of the apps should be Testinium (https://testinium.io) on which the supervisor has worked since 2019, in a major project (see the video above); and we have its MBT suite already available open-source (https://github.com/vgarousi/MBTofTestinium).

 # Demo video
 We provide below a demo video of the fault-tolerance enhancements that we have developed for the MBT tool GraphWalker, when running MBT tests on a large System Under Test (SUT): [Testinium](https://testinium.io).